GirugaCode/Graph-Project-League-of-Legends-TFT/README.md

 I will be modeling a Graph ADT (Abstract Data Structure) to take in data of all the items in TFT(Team Fight Tactics).
 With it, I will be introducing a set of problems and solve them using graph theory in python.
 The input data will be small but the project will be able to scope and scale to a real world problem.

 ## Project Problems
-- Finding all the combination of smaller items
-- Which item combos goes best with which character
-- Based on the items you currently have, what items can you make

-## New Problems
-- Find the clique of characters based on the items they recommendly share
+- A clique of champions based on the items they are recommended to share.
-- A reverse graph to show isolated characters with certain items
+- Based on an item you have, outputs which campions can you give it to.
+- Which champion has an item that is not recommended to any other champion.